← All Case Studies

 AI Marathon Coach Grounded in 90 Days of Actual Training Data

-Built a coaching platform that reasons over real Garmin workout history — not generic templates — with a multi-turn AI interface grounded in the athlete's actual load data.
+Built a coaching platform that reasons over real Garmin training and recovery history, not generic templates, pairing a deterministic safety-first rules engine with a multi-turn AI coach and a Whoop/Oura-style data dashboard.

 The Problem